DURATION

 Yoga

-Wake at dawn and spend the morning exploring Gal Oya's pristine wildlife sanctuary, which boasts over 150 vibrant species of birds and 32 species of mammals – including elephants, Sri Lankan leopards, sloth bears, wild boars, water buffaloes, and deer.
+Wake at dawn and spend the morning exploring Gal Oya's pristine wildlife sanctuary, which boasts over 150 vibrant species of birds and 32 species of mammals – including elephants, sloth bears, wild boars, water buffaloes, and deer.
 Setting off from Senanayake Samudra Reservoir, jump on a boat and enjoy the only wildlife tracking experience in Sri Lanka that takes place from the water.
-Explore the animals’ habitats, and with a little luck you may spot elephants swimming between islands, or bathing at the lake shore.
+Explore the animals’ habitats, and with a little luck you may spot elephants feeding or bathing at the lake shore.
 Later in the day, you'll be driven to Kandy to check in at Polwaththa Eco-Lodge.
 Secluded in a pristine environment, this gives you a unique experience of life in the jungle.
 Both nature and the local community are at the heart of operations here, promoting authentic experiences and responsible tourism.
 Take some time to refresh, then enjoy a late afternoon yoga session on the wooden jungle shala, accompanied by the sound of monkeys and exotic birds.

 Day 6